makeabilitylab/physcomp/advancedio/smoothing-input.md

 $$MA=\frac{X_{1} + X_{2} + \ldots + X_{N}}{N}$$

-For example, the animation below demonstrates a sliding window of size 3 (for illustrative purposes, we only show the sliding window applied to a subset of data):
+For example, the animation below demonstrates a sliding window of size 3 for a moving average filter.
+The blue line corresponds to the raw input signal; the orange line, the smoothed filter output.
+For illustrative purposes, we only show the sliding window applied to a subset of data.

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="assets/videos/MovingAverageFilter_PowerPointAnimation_TrimmedAndCropped.mp4" type="video/mp4" />